probe-lab/network-measurements/results/rfm19-dht-routing-table-health.md

 ![alt text](../implementations/rfm19-dht-routing-table-health/plots/kbucket-filling-distribution.png)

 This boxplot represents the filling status of Kademlia `k-bucket` in the IPFS network.
-We removed the outliers from the boxplot for sake of readability because the high number of samples induce a high number of outliers.
-The yellow bar indicate the mean number of peers in each bucket.
+We removed the outliers from the boxplot for the sake of readability because the high number of samples induce a high number of outliers.
+The yellow bar indicates the mean number of peers in each bucket.
 The bottom of the box represents the 25th percentile, or `Q1` and the top of the box represents the 75th percentile or `Q3`. **[TODO: outliers as Circle with various radius / whisker representing 95th percentile]**.

 Statistically, bucket `i` is expected to have $\frac{N}{2+i}$ candidates with `N` being the network size.